 - A low UGPA will not be bolstered by a high grad GPA.
 On the other hand, a low grad GPA won’t bring down a high UGPA.

-As a side note: Engaging in graduate work is also specially useful for applicants who have been out of college for a while, since it will let you establish rapport with your professors and obtain academic letters of recommendation that may not have otherwise been feasible (after all, can you really go back to your college professors 5+ more years after you’ve graduated and expect them to really remember you?).
+As a side note: Engaging in graduate work is also especially useful for applicants who have been out of college for a while.
+It lets you establish rapport with your professors and obtain academic letters of recommendation that may not have otherwise been feasible.
+Can you really go back to your college professors 5+ years after graduation and expect them to really remember you?

 Let me reiterate that you still need to submit your grad or professional transcripts to LSAC for processing.
 Although they won’t get summarized, they will still be included in your law school report.
 It’s imperative that law schools have the whole picture when evaluating your profile and making a decision–if nothing else so that they can make an informed one.
 And, if you’re planning on using your graduate grades and degree to try to ameliorate any shortcomings in your undergraduate performance, don’t forget to include an addendum.